IsraelShok/file_watcher/README.md

 `python -m unittest`

 # Logs
-To see the logs, in the same watch dir, will be created a "logs" folder that contains "log.txt" and "db_status.csv".
+To see the logs, in the same watch dir, will be created a "logs" folder that contains "log.txt" and "db_status.csv" (Current status of the DB).

 Also, there are print logs in each container.